 After a bit of research we found some absolutely fantastic things to do in Canberra that I wouldn’t hesitate to visit again.
 If you’re looking for a Sydney getaway, put Canberra on your list to visit.
 In this post, we’re letting you know what to do in Canberra so you won’t be stuck for ideas if you’re ever venturing down this way.

 Do A Day Trip To Canberra From Sydney

 If the idea of having to sort out your own Canberra sightseeing trip sounds like too much of a mission, we pre-booking this Sydney To Canberra tour which has had great reviews.
 Instead of planning your own trip, let someone else do it for you so you can sit back while being chauffeured around for the day.
 Sounds perfect!

 Hear about the secrets of Parliament House on a guided tour

 Explore the National Museum of Australia at your own pace

 Learn about the ANZACs at the Australian War Memorial

-Whether you decide to stay at Ovolo Nishi, you should 100% go and check it out because the entrance itself is incredible.
-We stayed here and we absolutely loved it.
+Whether or not you decide to stay at Ovolo Nishi, you should 100% go and check it out anyway because the entrance itself is incredible.
+We stayed there and we absolutely loved it which you can read about in Our Review Of Ovolo Nishi.
 The service, the food and the unique hotel itself was more than a reason to stay here.
 Honestly, I don’t think you’ll find a better hotel in Canberra or in Australia to be honest!